-William Byrd II, considered the founder of Richmond, completed the first survey of the city for its colonial inhabitants in 1737.
+William Byrd II completed the first survey of Richmond, VA for its colonial inhabitants in 1737.
 This was even before King George II had granted a Town Charter for the land in 1742.
 Now that 280+ years have passed, we’re diving into the history of how Richmond’s streets got their names.

-At the time of the charter, the city was a fraction of its current geographic size, bordered by what’s now Broad Street to the north and the river to the south + stretching from what are now 17th to 25th Streets from west to east.
+At the time of the charter, the city was a fraction of its current geographic size, bordered by what’s now Broad Street to the north and the river to the south and stretching from what are now 17th to 25th Streets from west to east.
 North-south streets were numbered first through ninth and east-west streets were lettered alphabetically.

-When Richmond became the state capital in 1780, city leaders used alliteration to give east-west streets new names: A street became “Arch Street,” B Street became “Byrd Street,” and so on.
+When Richmond became the state capital in 1780, city leaders gave east-west streets new names: A street became “Arch Street,” B Street became “Byrd Street,” and so on.

-Some of the names were lost to history — do you know anyone who calls Broad “Haxall Street?” — but a few stuck around.
+Some of the names were lost to history — do you know anyone who calls Broad “Haxall?” — but a few stuck around.
 This is where Canal, Franklin, and Grace come from.

 For some more recent history, look to Arthur Ashe Boulevard.
 The street, formerly known just as Boulevard, was renamed after a City Council vote in February 2019.
 The global humanitarian, activist, and tennis star grew up in Richmond.
 Different groups campaigned for the change in 1993 and 2003 before being the successful effort in 2019.